Jean-Francois-C/Threat-Detection-and-Incident-Response/README.md

 + Define and implement a comprehensive incident response plan
   - An incident response plan is a set of instructions that help organizations respond to a security incident swiftly and effectively.
 This plan should outline the roles and responsibilities of all team members, detail the procedures for ingestion and troubleshooting, then responding to different types of incidents.
 It should provide guidelines for communicating with stakeholders during and after an incident, including lessons learned and process improvement along with potential tooling enhancement.
   - Having a comprehensive incident response plan in place can significantly reduce the time it takes to respond to a security incident, minimizing the damage and disruption it can cause.
 It can also help to ensure that all team members know what to do in the event of an attack, boosting the organization’s overall security posture.
-  - A cyber incident response plan outlines the processes that the organization’s cybersecurity incident response team (CSIRT) follows once it detects an attack or data breach.
-Although the National Institute of Standards and Technology (NIST) and SANS Institute organize their suggestions differently, both agree that the response process should include policies and procedures for:
-    - Preparation: training security analysts and defining how to test processes
-    - Identification: collecting security information from across the environment and building alerts that identify abnormal activity
-    - Investigation: tracing the malicious activity to identify compromised assets and identify the malicious actor
-    - Containment: creating short-term and long-term strategies that prevent further damage
-    - Remediation: identifying the incident’s root cause,, removing malware, hardening or patching systems
-    - Recovery: restoring affected systems to their previous state and reintegrating them into the business environment
-    - Lessons Learned: analyzing the incident response process to identify areas of improvement
   - A clearly communicated incident response plan is critical to an organization’s cyber resilience.
 By defining discrete steps across all response activities, the plan enables security teams to reduce business disruption and mitigate operational impact arising from security incidents.

 + Determine a clear escalation path